cormacmattimoe/SoftwareQualityAssuranceFinalCa/ReadMe.md

 * Unit testing - create more unit tests to expand the application even further.

  ### What I would do differently?

 * Created more pull requests to notify me to go back and change problems.
-This would be ve
+This would be very important wheh working as a team and review eachothers code.